yiisoft/docs/guide/en/start/installation.md

 You can install Yii using the [Composer](https://getcomposer.org/) package manager.

-Standard installations of Yii result in both the framework packages and a project template being downloaded and installed.
-A project template is a working Yii project implementing some basic features, such as login, contact form, etc.
+We recommend starting with a project template that is a minimal working Yii project implementing some basic features.
 Its code is organized in a recommended way.
 Therefore, it can serve as a good starting point for your projects.

 ## Installing Composer